 But as we talked, we got to admit that our nanny had been nothing but good to our family and especially our children.
 She did her work well, was respectful and our kids love her to bits.
 I really had no issues with her.
 So, after a lot soul searching, I decided to keep her.

 Also Read Tabitha’s Story: The Day I Found out my House Girl was HIV Positive

 The one thing that I however made sure I did was have her take a TB test, because sadly this would have been our point of separation if the results would have been positive.
 Thank God they were negative.
-Since March this year, she hasn’t had any opportunistic infection.

 The truth is, most of us employ house girls without knowing their health status and if they have any medical conditions that need special care or attention, just the way I did.
 When it comes to HIV, it’s not easy to tell one’s HIV status, and it’s even possible for someone not to be aware that they are infected, just like my nanny was.

 At the hospital, we were told that she must have been HIV positive for about six years.
 She has a seven year-old son, whom she was advised to take for an HIV test.
 Thankfully his results returned negative.